-Course code and title UE3 - RMAS 212 - Applied work III - Digitizing and microfilming documents and archives Permanent staff Dr. Victor Kabata, post-doc, SUAD Dates Semestrial Course description Electronic Archiving represents the new era of the records and archives management profession, since decades many technologies and software have been developed and are used at very large scale throughout the world and in the UAE.
+Course code and title UE3 - RMAS 212 - Applied work III - Digitizing and microfilming documents and archives Permanent staff Dr. Victor Kabata & Dr. Samson Mutsagondo, post-doc, SUAD Dates Semestrial Electronic Archiving represents the new era of the records and archives management profession, since decades many technologies and software have been developed and are used at very large scale throughout the world and in the UAE.
 It provides big advantage to the management of modern administration and gives large opportunities for content storage, management, search and ease of access.
-In this context, the applied work intended to provide knowledge about how to deal with scenarios related to assessment planning for digitizing historical documents and determine the timeframe resources and risk management.
+In this context, the applied work intended to provide knowledge about how Course description to deal with scenarios related to assessment planning for digitizing historical documents and determine the timeframe resources and risk management.
 Also this applied work will give the students the knowledge of the usage of the different scanners which are used, different technics for setting up the scanners for scanning different types of materials based on the National Archives digitizing guidelines and standards.
 The content will be oriented to practical activities related to planning, organizing the processes of the preparation of documents for digitizing and microfilming, performing the procedure from capturing, data entry to quality control and release for preservation.
 Students will also observe and manipulate different formats of electronic archives and learn how to use the electronic archiving system and try to find out the issues and challenges based on the knowledge they acquired during the theatrical course.
 These applied works will be held at National Archives premises and Students will be supervised and oriented by National Archives specialists and monitored by the representatives of Sorbonne University.
-Course learning outcomes Upon completion of this course, students will demonstrate their ability to: Set up the methodology for digitizing and microfilming historical archives.
-Plan for projects of digitizing and microfilming historical archives and allocating resources based on the case study.
+Course learning outcomesUpon completion of this c1.Set up the method archives.2.Plan for projects o and allocating resou 3.3.Appraise the appro 4.4.Apply standards to Plan for projects of digitizing and microfilming historical archives and allocating resources based on the case study.
 Appraise the appropriate archives to be digitized.
 Apply standards to plan, manage and execute digitizing projects.
-Use efficiently electronic archiving systems.
 Continuous assessment (100%) Case Study (Practical digitizing task) (70%) Short presentations (share the knowledge) and assessment (30%)